My name is Grant Jun Otsuki.

 I received my Ph.D. in social-cultural anthropology from the University of Toronto in 2015.
 I also have an M.S. in Science and Technology Studies from Rensselaer Polytechnic Institute (2007), and a B.Sc.
 Hons. in Science, Technology, and Society with a minor in physics from the University of Calgary.

-I am a senior editor at the open access journal NatureCulture.
+I am an associate editor of Engaging Science, Technology, and Society, the open access journal of the Society for Social Studies of Science, and a senior editor at the open access journal NatureCulture.
 In the past, I have been a contributing editor for the Cultural Anthropology website.
 I have also written for The Newsroom and The Conversation.
 See my publications.

 The question underlying my research is “What does it mean to be human in contemporary technological societies?”

 How do people today know they are human?
 The answer is that they learn this as a fact as they learn, create, and think about all kinds of knowledge, including scientific, medical, technological, religious knowledge.
 It is also because they feel human and feel other peoples’ humanity when they do all sorts of things: eat, sleep, dream, work, play, talk, write, fight, love, think, and so on.
 They do all of these things with other people, with groups and institutions, with plants and animals and other things in the environment, and with technologies.
 All of these fit together just so to reinforce the truth that they are human.

 In other words, our species was not born human.
 We became human as we lived our lives in particular ways, and created ways to think about ourselves.

 My research is about how people come to think about themselves as human as they learn to live their lives with new technologies.